Unincorporated area: Canada

-Czech Republic
+Czechia

-The entire area of the Czech Republic is divided into municipalities; the only exceptions are four military training areas.
+The entire area of Czechia is divided into municipalities; the only exceptions are for military training areas.
 These are parts of the regions and do not form self-governing municipalities, but are rather governed by military offices (újezdní úřad), which are subordinate to the Ministry of Defence.

-Note: Brdy Military Area was abandoned by the army in 2015 and converted into a protected landscape area, with its area being incorporated either into existing municipalities or into newly established municipalities based on the existing settlements.
+Note: The Brdy Military Area was abandoned by the Army in 2015 and converted into a protected landscape area, with its area being incorporated either into existing municipalities or into newly established municipalities based on the existing settlements.
 The other four military training areas were reduced in size in 2015 too.
 The decisions on whether the settlements joined existing municipalities or formed new ones were made by plebiscites.

 Denmark

-Ertholmene, so named because its islands are small as a pea (Danish, ert, (modern) ært) forms the easternmost part of Denmark.
-This small archipelago lies 20 kilometers northeast of Bornholm.
+Ertholmene is a small group of islands that forms the easternmost part of Denmark.
+This small archipelago lies 20 km northeast of Bornholm and is the only part of metropolitan Denmark which is not part of a municipality.
+The islands have been under military jurisdiction since 1685 when Denmark turned Christiansø into a naval base in response to Sweden creating Karlskrona naval base a few years earlier.
+In 1926, the entire area was declared protected cultural heritage.
 Population of less than 100.
 Statistics Denmark groups it with Bornholm in Landsdel Bornholm.